Cover art by Natsukoworks

 Ukiyo-E and Printmaking

 In Antisocial Xander mentions the ukiyo-e style, which actually refers to a period of time in Japan more than a style, though with Japan the two are a bit intertwined.
 Japan as an island nation has always been isolated, but for a long period of time it was even more so, cut off from the outside world by the edict of its government.
-Who ruled Japan during that time was complicated: to understand quickly and in a humorous fashion, I suggest this video
+Who ruled Japan during that time was complicated: to understand quickly and in a humorous fashion, I suggest this video.

 What Japan’s isolation also did was produce a period of high stability and incredible art, including visual art.
 It’s during this time we refer to the ukiyo-e style, which translates to “pictures of a floating world.”
 They depicted the hedonistic environment of the pleasure districts, and these portraits were popular with the merchant class, who didn’t necessarily partake in the delights (though may have) but did enough the idea of them.
 You can see several examples of ukiyo-e style art here, as well as a more detailed explanation.